suyashonhax/easy-payload/README.md

 -
 6• run easy-payload by 'easypl' command from any Terminal -
-# Credits
+# 🤤Credits😁
-1• Suyash Khandare (SuyashOnHax) : Creator Of Easy-payload.
+1• Suyash Khandare👿 (SuyashOnHax) : Creator Of Easy-payload.
 -
-2• Lokesh Bhai (Hax4Us) : Thnx For Giving Metasploit INSTALL script.
+2• Lokesh Bhai😎 (Hax4Us) : Thnx For Giving Metasploit INSTALL script.
 -